Brand Rankings — Premium

 Most reliable washing machine brands £650 and above

-Eight brands appear above £650.
+Nine brands appear above £650.
 The conventional wisdom — that premium price means premium performance — does not hold up.
-Samsung and LG lead this band.
-Miele finishes fourth.
+LG leads this band.
+Miele finishes sixth.

 Viewing rankings for